-4.OPTIMAI Datasets Update
+4.0PTIMAI Datasets Update

 This section contains a review of each work package and the associated tasks in turn to identify datasets that are expected to be present within the OPTIMAI project.
 Each partner was asked to consider their task and any data that is likely to be processed throughout the project and provide the information described in Table 1 using the template reported in Annex III Dataset template.
 Moreover, each partner that identified personal data contained in the datasets filled also a specific template for that available at Annex IV Personal data template.
-As previously mentioned, data management is an ongoing activity and therefore the information relating to the datasets will be updated over time (particularly where responses are incomplete or only partial at this stage - M24).
+As previously mentioned, data management is an ongoing activity and therefore the information relating to the datasets have been updated over time.